My wife Tracy Bradford has written this guest post. If anxiety is regularly in your life, here are some practical strategies for dealing with it!

 If left unchecked, anxiety may turn into a panic attack, with much more intense physical symptoms and much stronger manifestations of fear.
 (If that happens, get to the ER to make sure nothing physical needs to be addressed.)
 Unchecked anxiety can also lead to depression that will increase until it is addressed by a professional.
 There are huge dividends to addressing anxiety as soon as you are aware of it.
 The sooner you can address it, the less it will feel like it is controlling you, and the more you can keep other mental health issues at bay.

 If you regularly experience anxiety, depression, and/or panic attacks, remember that you are not alone.
 There are many other people who are also facing these issues.
 Please seek professional help soon from either a medical doctor or a professional counselor or both.
+If you want to try light therapy for nonseasonal anxiety or another condition, visit https://circadianoptics.com/ to find how light therapy can be most effective.

 The holidays are also a good time to remember that many people around us are possibly dealing with their own mental health issues in addition to other difficult life circumstances.
 Practicing kindness, patience, and grace with others and yourself will make everyone’s holiday more memorable.